kutama/Lagrange/_posts/2015-04-04-About-the-author.md

 Enter a Maths challenge,
 Darwendale 20K bike race in support of Breast cancer awareness, Kutama Junior Cycle Polo,and
-Entelope hunting at Mbizi Estate Darwendale.
+Antelope hunting at Mbizi Estate Darwendale.

 For more information, ping us to nortonville@kutama.space